Hello and welcome,

 You mightn’t have the words

-You might be aware of difficult emotions or you may not feel much of anything
+You might feel overwhelmed by emotions or you may not feel much of anything

 You know you need to be seen and heard as you truly are (terrifying though that might feel)

-You are serious about wanting deep and lasting change and have the time, space and willingness to commit
+You are serious about wanting meaningful and lasting change and have the time, space and willingness to commit

 IFS